graphpql/graphpinator/docs/examples/Interface.md

-# Simple Interface
+# Interface

 This example serves as a simple tutorial on how to create a simple interface and how to resolve the correct concrete type.

 ## Introduction

-In this example, we define a simple schema with an interface and execute one request on it.
+In this example, we define a simple schema with one interface and execute one request on it.
 You should be familiar with our previous HelloWorld example to understand the basics.

 ## Define our types